sunyue1380/QuickDAO4/docs/en/select/virtual.md

     .getArray();
 ```

-> You must invoke addColumn method to specify return column if you use virual query feature.
+> Attention!
+You must specify return column by invoking ``addColumn`` method if you use Virual Query feature.

 ## Insert